ausjet_newsletter_1.png

 $220.00 per Advertorial

-Web Banner - We encourage members to advertise on the AUSJET / ADCVA website (Web Banner) which is displayed at the bottom of this screen and across every page.
+Web Banner - We encourage members to advertise on the AUSJET / ADCVA website (Web Banner) which is displayed on most pages.
 The AUSJET / ADCVA website is accessed by members, industry, government and the community.

 Item